 Along with precious metals and dazzling rocks, the value of a fish is also on a rise to break previous records.
 One of the most highly-prized fish used in Japanese raw fish dishes just fetched the highest price in Tokyo.
-Setting a new record at this year’s first auction, the 324-kilogram bluefin tuna was picked for almost $400,000 from Tokyo’s Tsukiji central fish market making it the world’s most expensive tuna.
-Ricky Cheng, the owner of the Itamae Sushi chain joined hands with Yosuke Imada of renowned Kyubey sushi bar to grab this fish more so for good luck.
-Wonder how paying the record-breaking price for a tuna is going to help them recover their investment based on good luck alone.
-It is also reported that Hong Kong branch of WWF has been on their case to stop including bluefin tuna on their menu as it poses serious risk of extinction.
-However this sale does reflect that the most exclusive and tough-to-obtain item is always the most sought after!
+Setting a new record at this year’s first auction, the 324-kilogram bluefin tuna was picked for almost $400,000 from Tokyo’s Tsukiji central fish market, making it the world’s most expensive tuna.
+Ricky Cheng, the Itamae Sushi chain owner, joined hands with Yosuke Imada of renowned Kyubey sushi bar to grab this fish more so for good luck.
+Wonder how paying the record-breaking price for a tuna will help them recover their investment based on good luck alone.
+It is also reported that the Hong Kong branch of WWF has been on their case to stop including bluefin tuna on their menu as it poses a serious risk of extinction.
+However, this sale does reflect that the most exclusive and tough-to-obtain item is always the most sought after!
 Am sure this record-setting expensive tuna will give birth to a new record of world’s most expensive sushi.

 World’s most expensive tuna fetches $400,000 in Tokyo